RubenRgz/SpaceShipOnline/README.md

  4 players co-op.

 ##Requirements:
- Two computers at least (One computer running the server version and the other the client version).
+ One instance running the server version and the others the client version

 ##Dev Features:
  * Winsock - Socket layer (TCP, IPv4).